ssvlabs/SIPs/sips/fork_support.md

 Client implementation should calculate when a new duty starts to decide if it starts with T or T', transition during duty execution is impossible.

 **History Sync**
-Sycing messages from a peer will require specifying which fork the message is signed for otherwise the receiving node will not be able to validate the signature.
+Sycing messages from a peer stays unchanged as messages have the identifier in them with domain type

 [Suggested changes to SSV-Spec](https://github.com/bloxapp/ssv-spec/compare/main...alonmuroch:ssv-spec:ssv-fork-updated)